jzaccone/spring-hello-world/.github/ISSUE_TEMPLATE/setup-new-existing-branch-with-cd.md

 ---
 name: Setup new/existing branch with CD
 about: Fill this out to set up CD for a new or existing branch
-title: ''
+title: 'New Environment XXX'
-labels: ''
+labels: 'new-cd-deploy'
 assignees: ''

 ---

 Template Key: CD4Life # DO NOT DELETE
+# Branch Name must be greater than 4 characters
 BranchName: <Insert branch name here>
+CreateBranch: yes